 - Business income carried on in South Carolina

 - Investment income (interest, dividends, capital gains) only if it comes from your business or property located in South Carolina

 - South Carolina lottery or bingo winnings

-Need Help with your State and Federal Expat Tax Returns?
+Need Help with your State and US Expat Tax Returns?

 Take a look at our “US Expat Taxes Explained” series for any questions you may have about your federal expat tax requirements.
 If you have any further questions about your state or US expat tax returns, or if you would like to learn more about our expat tax services, please contact us.